 We are often involved in legal proceedings, including cases involving our IP rights and those of others, anti-competition and commercial matters, acquisition-related suits, securities class action suits, employee-related claims and other actions.
-Some of these actions may seek injunctive relief, including injunctions or exclusion orders against the sale of our products and substantial monetary damages, which if granted or awarded could materially harm our business, financial condition and results of operations.
-From time to time, we may also be involved or required to participate in regulatory investigations or inquiries, such as the ongoing investigations by the FTC and the European Commission into certain of our contracting practices, which may evolve into legal or other administrative proceedings.
-Litigation or settlement of such actions, regardless of their merit, or involvement in regulatory investigations or inquiries, can be complex, can extend for a protracted period of time, can divert the efforts and attention of our management and technical personnel, and is frequently costly, with the related expenditures unpredictable.
-An unfavorable resolution of a governmental investigation may include, among others, fines or other orders to disgorge profits or make other payments, and/or the issuance of orders to cease certain conduct and/ or modify our contracting practices, any or all of which could materially adversely affect our reputation and our business, financial condition and results of operations.
+From time to time, we may also be involved or required to participate in regulatory investigations or inquiries, such as the ongoing investigation by the FTC into certain of our contracting and business practices, which may evolve into legal or other administrative proceedings.
+Growing public concern over concentration of economic power in corporations is likely to result in increased anti-competition legislation, regulation and enforcement activity.
+Litigation or settlement of such actions, regardless of their merit, or involvement in regulatory investigations or inquiries, can be costly, lengthy, complex and time consuming, diverting the attention and energies of our management and technical personnel.

 The industries in which we operate are characterized by companies holding large numbers of patents, copyrights, trademarks and trade secrets and by the vigorous pursuit, protection and enforcement of IP rights, including actions by patent-holding companies that do not make or sell products.
-From time to time, third parties assert against us and our customers and distributors their patent, copyright, trademark, trade secret and other IP rights to technologies that are important to our business.
+From time to time, third parties assert against us and our customers and distributors their IP rights to technologies that are important to our business.
+For example, in August 2020 judgment was entered against Broadcom and Apple for infringement of certain patents pursuant to which California Institute of Technology was awarded past damages of \$270.2 million from Broadcom and \$837.8 million from Apple (plus, in each case, interest thereon from the date of the judgment), for which Apple is seeking indemnification from Broadcom.
+Although we are appealing this judgment, there are no assurances that we will be successful.

 Many of our customer agreements, and in some cases our asset sale agreements, and/or the laws of certain jurisdictions may require us to indemnify our customers or purchasers for third-party IP infringement claims, including costs to defend those claims, and payment of damages in the case of adverse rulings.
-However, our contract manufacturers and suppliers may or may not be required to indemnify us should we or our customers be subject to such third-party claims.
+However, our CMs and suppliers may or may not be required to indemnify us should we or our customers be subject to such third-party claims.
 Claims of this sort could also harm our relationships with our customers and might deter future customers from doing business with us.
-We do not know whether we will prevail in such proceedings, given the complex technical issues and inherent uncertainties in IP litigation.
 If any pending or future proceedings result in an adverse outcome, we could be required to:

-- cease the manufacture, use or sale of the infringing products, processes or technology and/or make changes to our processes or products; - pay substantial damages for past, present and future use of the infringing technology; - expend significant resources to develop non-infringing technology; - license technology from the third-party claiming infringement, which license may not be available on commercially reasonable terms, or at all; - enter into cross-licenses with our competitors, which could weaken our overall IP portfolio and our ability to compete in particular product categories; - indemnify our customers or distributors and/or recall, or accept the return of, infringing products; - pay substantial damages to our direct or end customers to discontinue use or replace infringing technology with noninfringing technology; or - relinquish IP rights associated with one or more of our patent claims, if such claims are held invalid or otherwise unenforceable.
+- cease the manufacture, use or sale of the infringing products, processes or technology and/or make changes to our processes or products; - pay substantial damages for past, present and future use of the infringing technology, including up to treble damages if willful infringement is found; - pay fines or disgorge profits or other payments, and/or cease certain conduct and/or modify our contracting or business practices, in connection with any unfavorable resolution of a governmental investigation; - expend significant resources to develop non-infringing technology; - license technology from the third-party claiming infringement, which license may not be available on commercially reasonable terms, or at all; - enter into cross-licenses with our competitors, which could weaken our overall IP portfolio and our ability to compete in particular product categories; - pay substantial damages to our direct or end customers to discontinue use or replace infringing technology with noninfringing technology; or - relinquish IP rights associated with one or more of our patent claims.